pdebruin/functionspy/5azd/README.md

 The advantage of using an azd template is that you get a good start for both the function code as well as the infrastructure-as-code.

-The template creates assumes it is created in the root of a repository.
-In this case, it is created a in folder, and the GitHub Actions file in .github/workflows has to be moved/copied to the root.
-And then the action needs to know its working-directory explicitly like:
+The template assumes it is created in the root of a repository, while here it is created in a folder.
+Move the GitHub Actions file in .github/workflows to the root, and add the working-directory explicitly like:
 ```
 jobs:
   build: